Gara64/plugdb-api/README.md

 # plugdb-api
-Minimal API to connect PlugDB
+Minimal and very basic API to connect PlugDB.
+Only for testing purposes.

 # Prerequisite
 You need a working PlugDB running on a virtual serial port to use it